Modern Awards and how they apply to small business

 How do I know which ones/s, if any, apply to my team?

-High income roles (above $183,100for FY26) are not covered by an Award, and there are also a number of professional roles that are not typically covered, for example accountants, marketing, legal, HR, PR, and IT.
+High income roles (above $190,100 or FY27) are not covered by an Award.
+There are also a number of professional roles that are not typically covered, for example accountants, marketing, legal, HR, PR, and IT.
 It is always a good idea to check the Awards for your industry and also the Professional Award or Miscellaneous Award to make sure they don’t cover your professional employees.

 Same, same, but different

 YIKES!
-It’s over 70 pages long, where do I start?
+The Award is over 70 pages long.
+Where do I start?

 Some particular areas to be across are: